dev-cafe/branching-model/index.md

 - **API-preserving feature PRs** can be directed either to `master` (then they are scheduled for the next major release) or to the corresponding release branch (then they are scheduled for the next minor release) and then ported to `master`.
 - **API-breaking feature PRs** are directed towards the `master` upstream branch.

+## Frequently-asked questions

+### Do I need release branches at all?
+Can't we just tag releases on master?

+If you never want to release patches to released versions, tagging versions on `master` is probably sufficient.
+The moment your project receives patches to released versions, you need to create branches.

+### My project does not use [semantic versioning](http://semver.org), does this model still make sense?

+This model probably still make sense but you probably do not need two levels of release branches but probably require only one supporing each release.

+### My project does not use fork-and-pull-request workflow, does this model still make sense?

+You can employ this model also within a single repository.
+For this write-protect `master` and release branches and employ code review before accepting merges from feature or bugfix branches towards either `master` or release branches.

+### Will my project not end up with many branches?

+Possibly - but branches are cheap.
+If you do not like to have a branch for each single release, you can delay the creation of a corresponding release branch until the moment when a past release is about to receive a patch which you would like to isolate from other changes which have the past release as parent.